pepyatka/pepyatka-server/README.md

 ====

 FF/B is another attempt to open source FriendFeed social network/aggregator.
-At this stage it's just a stupid anonymous (sort of) image board.
+At this stage a semi-anonymous imageboard.

+For the improved timelines including likes functionality please look into "timelines" branch.

 ![FF/B screenshot](http://epicmonkey.org/b/ffb_small.png)